KKrauser/csvdiff/README.md

 # csvdiff
 Displays difference between two .csv files.

-<h3>Usage</h3>
+### Usage
-*csvdiff D:\Table1.csv D:\Table2.csv* command will display difference between Table1.csv and Table2.csv to the Console.
+_csvdiff Table1.csv Table2.csv_ - command will display the difference to the console.<br/>

-*csvdiff D:\Table1.csv D:\Table2.csv -s D:\DiffResult.txt* command will write the difference to the specified text file.
+_csvdiff Table1.csv Table2.csv -s Diff.txt_ - command will save the difference to the Diff.txt file.